DanielMontecino/fast-api-deployment/docs/challenge.md

-# Solution description
+# Solution Description

+## Repository Management

 The repository created for this challenge is [fast-api-deployment](https://github.com/DanielMontecino/fast-api-deployment).
-This repository was managed with GitFlow paradigm.
-The production branch is main and a protection rule was added to this branch to block pushes over it, only accepted PR can merge to the main branch.
+It adhered to the GitFlow paradigm, utilizing the `main` branch for production.
+A protection rule was added to the `main` branch to prevent unauthorized pushes, ensuring only accepted pull requests can merge into it.

+### CI/CD Process

+In the CI/CD process, the CI workflow must pass to allow a feature branch merge into the `main` branch.

-## Part I
+## Part I: Model Transcription

-In this part the following chages were added to the exploration.ipynb file:

-1. Solve two bugs.
-The first in sns.barplot function, which needs to type parameters x and y.
-The second in the get_period_day function which returns None when date is on the defined limits.
+In this section, transcription of the model from the provided Jupyter notebook (`exploration.ipynb`) into the `model.py` file was done.
+Here are the key changes made:

+1. **Bug Fixes**: Resolved two bugs, including fixing the `sns.barplot` function and correcting the `get_period_day` function to return values within defined limits.
-2. Plotting was condensed in function plot_flights_by_feature to avoid code duplication
+2. **Code Optimization**: Condensed plotting and training/evaluation functions to avoid code duplication.
-3. Some features were computed but not used (high_season, and period_day), while other were filtered to form the training data, but they neither were used (SIGLADES and DIANOM).
-These features were added to the feature dataframe.
-4. The training and evaluation were also condensed in one function (train_and_eval_model) to avoid duplicated code.
-5. Since we added more features, the previously selected ones are not the most important for the model.
-Moreover, even without adding feaures of step (3), the most important features are not the same as the previously defined.
-Thefero, most importatn features were obtained.
+3. **Model Selection**: Chose the logistic regression model with balanced weights and feature importance, based on its F1-score and interpretability.

 ### Model Selection

 The choice of model should depend on the business requirements and the rationale behind building a delay prediction system.

 For instance, one intuitive reason might be to preemptively take actions to prevent flights from being delayed.
-Depending on the nature of these actions, the delay prediction system may incur errors of one type or another.
-If the action involves simply alerting the crew and passengers to expedite boarding, then the system may produce False Positives (FP) as the cost of predicting a flight as delayed when it is not is relatively low.
-Conversely, if the action entails preparing another plane, which is a costly action, it is undesirable for the model to have False Negative (FN) errors.
+Depending on the nature of these actions, the delay prediction system could be more tolerant to different kind of errors.
+If the cost of the preemptible action is low, then the system might be tolerant for False Positives (FP).
+Otherwise, if the cost of the action is high, the system might not be tolerant to False Positives (FP).
 In the first case, the metric for evaluation could be recall, whereas in the second case precision is more appropriate.

-However, without knowledge of the specific business objectives, an appropriate metric for many imbalanced classification problems is the F1-score; therefore, F1-score is the chosen metric for selecting the model.
+Without knowledge of the specific business objectives, an appropriate metric for many imbalanced classification problems is the F1-score; therefore, F1-score is the chosen metric for selecting the model.

-Models with highest F1-score are the ones "balanced" and with feature importance.
 Both XGBoost and Logistic Regression with feature importance and weights balancing have the greatest F1-score.
 Also, they have the same metric values, not just F1-score.
 Therefore, since its complexity is lower and it is more interpretable, the selected model to deploy is Logistic Regression with "balance" and feature importance.

-The current model selection is not static and can be changed if improvements are implemented in other models such as XGBoost or if other requirements need to be considered.
+It is worth noting that the current model selection is not set in stone and may be subject to change based on improvements to other models, such as XGBoost, or consideration of additional requirements.

 ## Model transcription

-Some of the features about transcribe the model into the DelayModel class are:
+Some of the features about transcribe the model into the `DelayModel` class are:

 1. Features and threshold in minutes were defined in constants.py file to separate static parameters from the code.
 2. Processing function were defined in processing_utils.py file to separate them from the model.